-{The rest of this paper is organized as follows: In Section~\ref{sect:pre}, some necessary tools from convex analysis are reviewed alongside the statement of the problem setup.
+{The rest of this paper is organized as follows: Section~\ref{sect:pre} states the problem setup.
 In Section~\ref{sect:theory}, we will first generalize the Lyapunov theorem in Section~\ref{sect:lya}, this generalization will later be used to develop a local Lyapunov condition with PWA Lyapunov candidate in Section~\ref{sect:pwa_lya}.
-In the sequel, Section~\ref{sect:lrpwalf} applies this local condition to a set of uncertain function defined by data, whose robust satisfaction is summarized as in Theorem~\ref{thm:rb_stb}.
+In the sequel, Section~\ref{sect:general_pwa_stb} applies this local condition to a set of uncertain function defined by data, whose robust satisfaction is summarized in Theorem~\ref{thm:robust}.
 This theorem is later used to define a convex inequality condition for the class of Lipschitz function in Section~\ref{sect:tract}, where the learning problem will be summarized.
 A comparison between the proposed learning problem and other related works are given in Section~\ref{sect:discussion}.
 The learnability of the proposed scheme is studied in Section~\ref{sect:valid}, after which the proposed learning problem is recast into an equivalent form to enable higher computational efficiency in Section~\ref{sect:comp_imprv}.
 The general learning algorithm are summarized in~\ref{sect:algo} with a numerical validation in Section~\ref{sect:result}.
 A conclusion wraps up this paper in Section~\ref{sect:conclusion}.}